-There are so many ways to learn about fall in speech therapy sessions, in the classroom, and at home.
-We rounded up some of our favorite fall books, themes, and activities.
-Use these to plan sessions or lessons in minutes!
-Parents and caregivers: these can also be used to facilitate communication at home.
-They can be used with the whole family!
+There are so many ways to explore fall in speech therapy sessions, in the classroom, and at home.
+We’ve rounded up some of our favorite fall books, themes, and activities.
+Use these ideas to plan sessions or lessons in minutes!
+Parents and caregivers: these can also be used to facilitate communication at home with the whole family.

 Fall Books